 Or maybe you just want that extra touch of authenticity.

-Regardless the reason, here are some tips to create a recording that would be helpful to your callers and create a good experience for them.
+Regardless the reason, here is some tips to create a recording that would be helpful to your callers and create a good experience for them.

 Never speak into a recording without preparing what to say.
 This means not just remembering what to say but having a written script in front you while you record.
 What should be included in the script?
 It has to have important information, for example, store opening hours or a reminder that the call is important.